 The Triangle-Square-Circle exit ticket strategy complements a lesson well.

-Whether teachers want to know what students “took away” from the lesson or need students to reflect on a previous lesson, the Triangle-Square-Circle exit ticket is ideal for assessing learners’ progress.
+Whether teachers want to know what students “took away” from the lesson or need students to reflect on a previous lesson, Triangle-Square-Circle is ideal for assessing learners’ progress.

 What is Triangle-Square-Circle Exit Ticket?

 The Triangle-Square-Circle graphic organizer is an informal assessment that serves as a closing activity or lesson review.

 Using visual representations, this exit ticket encourages students to summarize key points, synthesize information, and ask clarifying questions.

 How to Use Triangle-Square-Circle Exit Ticket

 A triangle has 3 points.
 So students provide three important points that they “took away” from the lesson.